DAQ PCB: The Core of Precision Data Acquisition, A Bridge from Sensors to the Digital World

 Performance Dimension Key Metric Design Consideration Impact on Measurement

-Resolution ADC Bit Depth (8-bit, 16-bit, 24-bit) ADC selection, Noise level Determines the minimum signal change that can be resolved
+Resolution ADC Bits (8-bit, 16-bit, 24-bit) ADC selection, noise level Determines the minimum signal change that can be resolved

 Bandwidth -3dB Frequency Point (kHz, MHz, GHz) Op-amp selection, PCB parasitic parameters Determines the highest signal frequency that can be measured